Jan Glaubitz

 Short Bio

-His research aims to advance the foundational computational methodologies in numerical conservation laws and hierarchical Bayesian learning.
-Passionate about the interplay between theoretical numerical analysis, method development, and uncertainty quantification, he strives to establish provable approximation, convergence, and stability results while quantifying confidence in computational predictions.
+I enjoy combining the interplay between theoretical numerical analysis, method development, and uncertainty quantification.
+I strive to establish provable approximation, convergence, and stability results while quantifying the confidence in computational predictions.